Written on July 7, 2021.

 So more and accelerating competitive pressure, more interconnected and dynamic environment and fragmentation of the resources, the perspectives look great.

 ‘Progress’ is expected to bring productivity gains as in doing more with the same amount of resources.
 But it also creates fragmentation.
-Real activities are not infinitively divisible, and at some point, the sum of the context-switching cost can exceed productivity gains.
+Real activities are not infinitively divisible, and at some point, the sum of the context-switching cost – due to nonlinearities – can exceed productivity gains.

 In an hyperconnected world, attention has become a common good: the rivarly was given, the loss of excludability is the result of the multiplication of channels and interactions created by the increase in competition and connectedness.
 With the structure we pictured previously, the tragedy of the commons sounds near - see similar analysis in the context of the ‘knowledge workers’ The Tragedy of the Attentional Commons - In Search of Social Rules for an Increasingly Fragmented Space, D. N. Wagner: